mkaz/jot/readme.md

 1. Build from source for now.

-2. Create your notes directory, default at `~/Documents/Notes`
+2. Create zk.conf specify notesdir, see Configuration below

 ## Usage